 Stevie Chick

-Stevie Chick has been writing about music for ten years, contributing to such titles as MOJO, The Guardian, Plan B, London Lite, Kerrang!, Arena, Melody Maker, Careless Talk Costs Lives, NME and Sleazenation.
+Stevie Chick has contributed to such titles as MOJO, The Guardian, Plan B, London Lite, Kerrang!, Arena, Melody Maker, Careless Talk Costs Lives, NME and Sleazenation.
 He edited the underground music magazine Loose Lips Sink Ships with photographer and musician Steve Gullick, and his book Psychic Confusion: The Story Of Sonic Youth was published by Omnibus in 2007.
 His life is made all the sweeter thanks to the music of Stevie Wonder, Sebadoh, J Dilla, 8-Eyed Spy, The White Stripes, Aretha Franklin and The Lord High Fixers, and the ever-purring presence of his cat, Chang.
 His favourite colour is orange, and he wears a size 9 Converse lo-top.

 Grandaddy: The Monarch, London